eclipse-archived/codewind-docs/docs/_documentations/mdt-che-overview.md

 # Codewind for Eclipse Che

-You can use [Codewind for Eclipse Che](https://marketplace.eclipse.org/content/codewind) to develop and debug your containerized projects from within Eclipse.
+You can use Codewind for Eclipse Che to develop your containerized projects from within Eclipse Che.

 Use the Eclipse IDE to create and make modifications to your application, see the application and build status, view the logs, and run your application.
 Codewind for Eclipse supports development of Appsody, Go, Java Lagom, Microprofile/Java EE, Node.js, Python, Spring, and Swift containerized projects.
 In addition, Microprofile/Java EE, Spring, and Node.js applications can be debugged.